-The left panel of the bottom row in Figure 10 shows the estimated response of the 10-year Treasury rate.
+The left panel of the bottom row in Figure 7 shows the estimated response of the 10-year Treasury rate.
 The results are very similar to those for the long-term mortgage rates just discussed: The 10-year Treasury rate responds little the first couple of months, but as the agency mortgage purchases commence, it declines in a gradual and persistent manner by up to 5 to 10 basis points.
-The drop is significant between 3 and 6 months after the shock.
-The results are similar for the two instruments but confidence intervals are wider using excess returns.
-In online appendix A.2, we discuss additional results on the effects on other interest rates and credit spreads.26 Overall, the results indicate that there are significant spill-overs from agency actions in mortgage markets to other longer-term asset markets.

-The right panel in the bottom row of Figure 10 reports the impact on the 3-month T-bill rate.
+The drop is significant at the 95 percent level between 3 and 6 months after the shock.
+The right panel in the bottom row of Figure 7 reports the impact on the 3-month T-bill rate.
 The results are qualitatively similar to those for the long-term rates discussed above.
-Quantitatively, we find some indication of a larger drop in short-term rates than in the longer term rates.
-Based on the narrative instrument, and with a delay of a few months, the T-bill rate drops persistently by 15 to 20 basis points with a partial reversion taking place at longer forecast horizons.
-The results using the GSE excess return instrument yields again similar results (although quantitatively smaller).
+Quantitatively, we find some indication of a larger drop in short-term rates than in the longer-term rates.
+With a delay of a few months, the T-bill rate drops persistently by 15 to 20 basis points with a partial reversion taking place at longer forecast horizons.
 The negative response of short-term interest rates indicates that a potentially important explanation for the expansion in mortgage lending and the decline in mortgage rates is a more accommodative stance of monetary policy.
 In Section 7 below, we investigate the role of monetary policy and its interactions with housing credit policy in greater detail.